grandchild/songfone/README.md

 Download songs from your remote music collection onto your phone — optionally converting to a different audio codec.

-The goal is have a similar experience to Spotify or Netflix download caches.
+The goal is to have a similar experience to Spotify or Netflix download caches.

 ## Requirements